Company Seven.

 reverse angle from prior view

-Table Above: Observatory and telescope as it appeared while at the Biosphere 2 complex in Arizona.
+Table Above: Observatory and telescope as it appeared while at the Biosphere 2 complex in Arizona in May 2008.

 Click on each image to see the enlarged view.